isiargonauta/FeedIoBundle/README.md

 Keep informed about new releases and incoming features : http://blog.debril.fr/category/feed-io

+## FeedIoBundle history

+FeedIoBundle is a fork of [rss-atom-bundle](https://github.com/alexdebril/rss-atom-bundle).
+The main difference is the integration of feed-io.

 # Installation

 Edit composer.json and add the following line in the "require" section: